-President: John Fraser
+Past President: John Fraser

 John Fraser, PhD, AIA, is president and CEO of the New York City-based interdisciplinary nonprofit social science think tank NewKnowledge Organization Ltd., where as a conservation psychologist, architect and educator, he focuses on how people's experience with media and community influences their learning, attitudes and motivations for engagement with solving the problems that face society.

 Secretary: Reuven Sussman

 Reuven Sussman manages human dimensions of energy efficiency programs at the American Council for an Energy-Efficient Economy (ACEEE) in Washington, D.C.
 He is co-chair of the annual Behavior, Energy and Climate Change conference (BECC).
 Reuven was a behavior change consultant, university instructor and researcher at the U. Victoria in Canada.
 Currently, he studies energy efficient behavior and programs that encourage energy efficiency through behavior change.

 Nicole Sintov is an assistant professor of "Behavior, Decision-Making, and Sustainability" in the School of Environment and Natural Resources at The Ohio State University.
 She holds a BS in psychology/ecology from the University of California, San Diego, and a PhD in psychology from the University of Southern California.
 She studies the influence of interpersonal interactions on environmental behaviors, as well as the roles of identity and status in environmentally relevant decisions.
 She teaches sustainability psychology courses at the undergraduate and graduate levels.

 Membership Chair and Council Rep: Nancy Piotrowski